 Policy change can be big or small.
-It could be petitioning your school board to require healthier cafeteria meals.
-It could be urging your government to invest more in schools, or make child tax credits permanent, or make more children eligible for health insurance.
-Or it could be mobilizing your contacts to speak out on a critical cause, in person or online.
-As we're creating solutions in communities across the world, United Way is also galvanizing people to speak out for change.
-And we're amplifying individuals’ voices on important community issues, giving voice to good ideas and good people.
+It can be petitioning your school board to require healthier cafeteria meals.
+It can be urging your government to invest more in schools, or make child tax credits permanent, or make more children eligible for health insurance.
+Or it can be mobilizing your friends to speak out on a critical cause, in person or online.